 Denmark Maze is very simple but a lovely walk for littlies who enjoy the nooks and crannies created by this maze.

-Harewood Forest walk is a lovely 600 metre walk (eg, doable with small kids) amongst a regenerated Karri forest, logged 100 years ago but now full of life.
+Harewood Forest walk is a lovely 600-meter walk (EG, doable with small kids) among a regenerated Karri forest, logged 100 years ago but now full of life.

-It would be remiss of us to only mention Denmark’s most famous beach.
+It would be remiss of us to only mention the insta famous Greens Pool and the other beaches in William Bay National Park.
 There is of course Ocean Beach just out of town which is a great place to learn to surf!!!
 We also like Lights Beach which is a really attractive beach (and dogs are allowed if you are with your pooch).

 We’ve often written about the wonders of Walpole and the Walpole Wilderness area.
 If you are staying in Denmark for a few days, we strongly recommend putting aside a day or more for a visit to this wonderful nature based destination.